How to Send Cheers

 You can also choose to hide your Cheers from the Cheers Feed or make it anonymous after clicking on the Sharing options dropdown.

-Do you need a refresher of the commands you can enter in the TINYpulse bot in Teams?
+Do you need a refresher of the commands you can enter in the Limeade Listening bot in Teams?
 Type in "help".

-If you have not installed the TINYpulse for Gmail add-on, follow the steps here to get it set up in a couple of clicks.
+If you have not installed the Limeade Listening for Gmail add-on, follow the steps here to get it set up in a couple of clicks.
 Open any email from your Gmail inbox and click on the add-on from your sidebar.
 From there, you can send Cheers right from your inbox.

 Additional options